-Stress is neither all good or bad.
+Stress is neither good nor bad.
 According to a recent Stanford University study, stress can be harmful if it’s chronic and ongoing.
 Stress can also be beneficial, such as a short-term fight-or-flight scenario.
-Dr. Firdaus Bhabhar, PhD, associate professor of psychiatry and behavioral sciences and director of research at the Stanford Center on Stress and Health, states that most people are able to cope with small amounts of stress with no noticeable side effects.
+Dr. Firdaus Bhabhar, Ph.D., associate professor of psychiatry and behavioral sciences and director of research at the Stanford Center on Stress and Health, states that most people are able to cope with small amounts of stress with no noticeable side effects.

 “Most reasonably healthy people can deal with repeated short-term stressors as long as there are sufficiently long periods when stress-related biological factors are at very low levels, such as when the person is at rest.”